pic-ai-robotic-chemistry/azobenzenes-spectra/README.md

 # ATT-CNN Neural Network

-This repository contains the implementation of a deep learning model as described in our research article.
+This repository contains the implementation of a deep learning model as described in our research article titled **Unlocking azobenzene isomerization mechanisms via an LLM agent-driven workflow integrating simulation, experiment, and machine learning**.
 The model uses a convolutional neural network with non-local blocks to predict C-N=N-C dihedral angle from IR and Raman spectral data.

 ## Environment Setup